 The Washington Supreme Court has made it abundantly clear that considering a parent’s sexual orientation as a factor in custody decisions is a violation of the U.S. constitution.
 This ruling eliminates a loophole that previously existed in Washington law, which arguably allowed a court to choose a heterosexual parent over a homosexual parent.

 No matter what issues arise in your child custody proceedings, however, we are here to help.
-The lawyers at Ashby Law have handled countless child custody cases throughout the years, as well as cases involving all other family law-related matters.
-Contact an experienced Washington child custody attorney today so that we can explain your rights and responsibilities about child custody determinations in the state of Washington.
+The lawyers at Pacific Northwest Family Law have handled countless child custody cases throughout the years, as well as cases involving all other family law-related matters.
+Contact an experienced Washington child custody attorney today so that we can explain your rights and responsibilities about child custody or child support determinations in the state of Washington.